Still the best...

 Were you aware.....that incandescent lighting has the best lumen (light) maintenance over it's lifetime?

-Incandescents have a lumen depreciation of 10-15%, CFL's around 20%, and LED's 100%.
-Also, heat shortens the life and lumens of an LED, which continues to draw the same wattage regardless of light output.
+Incandescents have a lumen depreciation of 10-15%, CFL's around 20%, and LED's up to 100%.
+Also, heat shortens the life and lumens of an LED, which continues to draw the same wattage regardless of the light output.

 Read the basics here.

 Foreign bulb manufacturers, and our EPA, have effectively ended the production of frosted glass incandescent light bulbs, and flood lights, in the United States.
 Those bulbs are now being manufactured in China, Mexico and other countries for import into this country.
 U.S. bulb manufacturers are now having to import incandescent frosted glass bulbs from China, in order to have the product.